Here is a re-cap of recent shoots in Sydney for various clients.

 Inner Sydney High School

-Of particular mention is the start of construction by Hansen Yuncken of the multi million dollar project, the new Inner Sydney High School.
-At the corner of Cleveland St and Chalmers St, Surry Hills this new 11 story building with be a “state of the art” educational facility.
+Of particular mention is the start of construction by Hansen Yuncken of the multi-million dollar project of the new Inner Sydney High School.
+At the corner of Cleveland St and Chalmers St, Surry Hills this new 11 storey building will be a “state of the art” educational facility.

 It’s half way through the year already and I have no idea where the time has gone.